Olalekan-1/python/README.md

 # python_practice
-This repo contain exercises @Think python by Allen Downey
+This repo contain exercises from Think python by Allen Downey